alexandremahdhaoui/udplb/internal/controller/README.md

 ## Data types

-There are 2 types of data controllers manages:
+There are 2 types of data that controllers manage:

 - Persisted data:
   - Any data that can be obtained from diverse persistent source of data.